-All in all, I’ve rounded up over 70 homemade kids’ toys that you can totally make at home.
+All in all, I’ve found over 70 homemade kids’ toys that you can totally make at home.
 Whether you’re looking for a toy you can sew, craft or build for the child in your life, you’re sure to find inspiration in this collection.
 Enjoy!

 70+ Homemade Toys to Make for Kids